Israel on ‘verge of state of emergency’ over new coronavirus variant

 Country extends ban on travel to and from Africa after new strain detected in three travellers

-The Middle Eastern country on Friday imposed a travel ban covering most of Africa after detecting its first case of the Nu variant, also known as B1.1.529, in a traveller who had returned from Malawi.
+The country imposed a travel ban on Friday covering most of Africa after detecting its first case of the omicron variant, also known as B1.1.529, in a traveller who had returned from Malawi.

 The health ministry said the traveller and two other suspected cases, all of whom had been vaccinated, had been placed in isolation.

-“We are currently on the verge of a state of emergency,” prime minister Naftali Bennett said on Friday before expanding a travel ban he announced a day earlier on the entry of foreigners from seven African countries and Israelis’ travel to them.
+“We are currently on the verge of a state of emergency,” prime minister Naftali Bennett said on Friday before expanding a travel ban he announced a day earlier which prohibited the entry of foreigners from seven African countries and prevented Israelis from travelling to them.

 According to Arieh Kovler, a political analyst and writer based in Jerusalem, one of the cases detected in Israel was a 32-year-old woman returning from South Africa who was triple vaccinated with Pfizer and had her third dose just two months ago.